 - Propshafts are fitted longitudinally, transferring power from one end of the car or truck to the other.
 This is most common in rear wheel drive and four wheel drive vehicles where the engine is far away from the driven wheels.
 The term ‘propshaft’ is simply a shortening of ‘propeller shaft’.

 - Axles come in dozens of different varieties, depending on the vehicle and how it’s used, but they are distinct from driveshafts.
-Where a driveshaft features Constant Velocity (CV) joints at either end, an axle is simply the shaft which rotates the wheels.
-In some cars – such as 4X4s with rigid axle setups – the axle also delivers power to the wheels.
+Where a driveshaft features Constant Velocity (CV) joints at either end, an axle is simply the shaft that connects the two joints.
+In some cars – such as 4X4s with rigid axle setups – the axle also delivers power directly to the wheels.